OAAX-standard/examples/c-example/README.md

 ## Getting started

+### Step by step process

-Assuming you have the required dependencies installed, you can build the example using the following commands:
+Assuming you have the required dependencies installed, you can **build** the example using the following commands:

 ```bash
 cd c-example